 The Office of Student Engagement is responsible for certifying and monitoring the annual registration process for student clubs and organizations.
-Procedures for registering a student organization and for establishing a new student organization can be found in the Student Handbook.
+Procedures for registering a student organization and for establishing a new student organization can be found by visiting the Office of Student Engagement.